How to Join

 enjoying the three big lakes, all river water lakes ( The River Trent passes through the lakes.)

-races in the summer.
+races in the summer - Click on Yacht Racing on left.
 See picture on right of some our members with their Victorias.

 In calm weather we also sail our scale models, often built from scratch with fine details, often including